susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 Use this link to accept the assignment on GitHub.
 This will create your personal repository, which you will then clone to your computer.
 I recommend doing this in RStudio following the steps [here](add link when ready).
 Once you've completed this step, you will have a folder on your computer called hw2-gitusername.
 Within this folder, you will have (*check files and list when ready*).

 Using either RStudio or your regular file browser, create a subfolder called `data`.
-Download the `metabolic.csv` file from [this Slack link](https://eco280smith.netlify.app/materials/homework/metabolic.csv) and save it in your data folder.
+Download the [hw2-metabolic.csv file](https://eco280smith.netlify.app/materials/homework/hw2-metabolic.csv) and save it in your data folder.

 Decide whether you want to start with R or Stata and navigate to the appropriate section of the directions.